talisma-cassoma/talisma-cassoma/README.md

 <p align="left">
  Welcome to my little world, It's a regular guy who loves programming, my profile is all about what i'am learning in my dialy researches.
 I'm focused on machine learning & electronic.</p>

-let me see what else...ahm oui, je parle français aussi!
+let me see what else...ahm oui, je parle français et portugais aussi!

 reach me on talisma63@gmail.com